ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 disk.
 This is a bit of a hack and coming up with a better solution is left as an exercise for the reader...

-The last piece in our puzzle is the `RpsServer`:
+The final piece in our puzzle is the `RpsServer`:

 ```python
 class RpsServer(object):